dietmarkuehl/P3552-task/lazy.md

 This proposal isn't the first to propose a coroutine type.
-Prior proposals didn't see any recent (post introduction of sender/receiver) update although corresponding proposals were discussed informally in multiple occassions.
+Prior proposals didn't see any recent (post introduction of sender/receiver) update although corresponding proposals were discussed informally on multiple occasions.
 There are also implementations of coroutine types based on a sender/receiver model in active use.
 This section provides an overview of this prior work and where relevant of corresponding discussions.
 This section is primarily